-Performing RF Certification Testing on Your imp003 Design
+How To Perform RF Certification Testing On Your imp003-based Design

 The imp003 (Murata Module LBWA1ZV1CD) does not incorporate a 2.4GHz antenna.
 Consequently, customers must implement either an Electric Imp-recommended antenna option, or an antenna design of their own.
 Choosing an Electric Imp-recommended solution significantly reduces the degree of testing the customer must undertake to achieve full FCC/IC certification for their complete product.

 Electric Imp recommends that customers choose either our own PIFA antenna or our selected chip antenna.
 Both of these imp003-and-antenna options have received FCC and IC modular certification.
 There is more information about FCC/IC modular certification here.

 RF certification testing is not performed with standard production imp003 modules.
 Instead, testing is performed with an imp003 pre-loaded with RF test software.
 The RF test software allows the radio to be configured with a set of simple serial commands, sent over an FTDI USB-to-Serial cable.

 RF testing also requires a Windows PC on which to run a command-line tool,